datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:NormalExercise lang:shell xp:100 skills:1 key:
+--- type:NormalExercise lang:shell xp:100 skills:1 key:3a4ba0eda1
 ## How can I merge two branches with conflicts?

 Sometimes the changes in two branches will conflict with each other: